Farm Stress Management and Resources for Maryland Service Providers

 Accomplishments:

 Our Farm Stress Management website averages over 2,800 views per month.
 We have engaged with social media to raise awareness and reach out to the farming community.
-Our monthly newsletter distribution list has climbed to 400 people from just 158 subscribers to start 2022, an increase of 253%.
+Our monthly newsletter distribution list grew from 158 subscribers to 445.
+Measurements of data analytics through email marketing and socials media determine 167 individual shares were conducted on UME Farm Stress management accounts.
 During Mental Health Month in May, we increased our usage of all of our online channels to further distribute information about our program and how to access resources for individuals in need.
-These efforts represent additional ways that we have expended our resources to connect across the state.
+These efforts represent additional ways that we have expanded our resources to connect across the state.
 Our program has continued to grow and improve our online presence for our audience.

 Milestone #5 (click to expand/collapse)